Reassessing Order and Disorder in the Middle East: Regional Imbalance or Disintegration?, New York: Rowman and Littlefield, 2017.

 - “Saudi – South Asian Relations”, in Neil Partrick (ed.), Saudi Arabian Foreign Policy: Conflict and Cooperation in Uncertain Times, London: I. B. Tauris, 2016.

 - “Bahrain” and “Syria” in Christopher Matthews et al (eds.), The Middle East and North Africa 2016, Abingdon: Routledge, 2016.

 - “Executive Summary”, in Robert Mason (ed.), Muslim – Minority – State Relations: Violence, Integration and Policy, New York: Palgrave, 2016.

 - “Towards a Strategic Partnership: Turkish Foreign Policy and GCC Alliance Building in the Era of the Arab Uprisings”, in Ozden Oktav (ed.), GCC – Turkey Relations: Dawn of a New Era, June 2015.

-- “The Obama Administration and the Arab Spring: Waiting for a Doctrine” in Robert Mason (ed.), Popular Unrest and Foreign Policy: The International Politics of the Arab Spring, New York: Palgrave, December 2014.
+- “The Obama Administration and the Arab Spring: Waiting for a Doctrine” in Robert Mason (ed.), The International Politics of the Arab Spring: Popular Unrest and Foreign Policy, New York: Palgrave, December 2014.

 - “Iranian Policy towards Latin America as a Counter-Measure against U.S. Hegemony”, in Alejandra Galindo (ed.), The Gulf and Latin America: An Assessment of Expectations and Challenges, Gulf Research Centre Cambridge, October 2013.